Guderian2nd/TrueHistoryAI/AI Rules.md

 .
 IF BuildingProdResource is Tech AND Tech is TechVeryHigh THEN BuildResourceBuilding is VeryLow

-IF EnemyFightingUnitNum is FightingUnitNumHig
+IF EnemyFightingUnitNum is FightingUnitNumHigh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzOTg1ODU4Nl19
+eyJoaXN0b3J5IjpbLTg5MTI0NTkzNF19
 -->